What Do I Do If I’m Behind on Car Payments?

 Dealing with car repossession can be a time-consuming and stressful process, which is why it’s best to avoid having your vehicle seized in the first place.
 Here are some ways to avoid car repossession:

 • Set up automatic payments.
 It can be easy to forget about payments or deadlines.
-However, if this simple mistake becomes a regular occurance, it could put your account into default.
+However, if this simple mistake becomes a regular occurrence, it could put your account into default.
 Many lenders offer automatic payment options to help keep you on track.

 • If possible, make up missed payments.
 While it is not always possible to make up missed payments, doing so could bring your account out of delinquency and prevent the lender from seizing your vehicle.